vyos/vyos-documentation/docs/contributing/development.rst

 Continuous Integration
 ======================

 VyOS makes use of Jenkins_ as our Continuous Integration (CI) service.
-Our CI server is publicly accessible here: https://ci.vyos.net.
+Our `VyOS CI`_ server is publicly accessible here: https://ci.vyos.net.
 You can get a brief overview of all required components shipped in a VyOS ISO.

 To build our modules we utilize a CI/CD Pipeline script.
 Each and every VyOS component comes with it's own ``Jenkinsfile`` which is (more or less) a copy.